PBx0N/BellyButtonMicrobesVisualisation/README.md

 Check out the dashboard via https://pbx0n.github.io/BellyButtonMicrobesVisualisation/

-- Use the D3 library to read the json data
+- Use the D3 library to read the json data.
 - Create a horizontal bar chart with a dropdown menu to display the top 10 OTUs found in that individual.
 - Create a bubble chart that displays each sample.
 - Display the sample metadata, i.e., an individual's demographic information.